T-Sakabe/Syn-Dataset_Sakabe/README.md

 ## Why we created Syn-Datasets
 Common benchmark datasets such as MNIST, Fashion-MNIST, and FER-2013 are widely used in educational ML competitions.
 However, these datasets **do not consider participants’ ability distributions or task difficulty**, making it difficult to accurately distinguish performance differences among models.

-For example, many standard ML models achieve over 90% accuracy on MNIST or Fashion-MNIST with default settings, which limits their effectiveness in assessing participants’ skills or model improvements.
+For example, many standard ML models achieve over 90% accuracy on MNIST with default settings, which limits their effectiveness in assessing participants’ skills or model improvements.

 To address this issue, we propose a **dataset generation framework** that combines IRT and CVAE, as illustrated below.